On Angels and Tombs by Ernesto Sabato

 The novel also features many reflections on Argentine literature, especially those tales written by Jorge Luis Borges.
 Actually, Borges himself makes a cameo appearance out on a city street.
 "The features of the man's face seemed to have been sketched in and then to have been half rubbed out with an eraser."
 Any guesses as to Sabato's opinion on his illustrious contemporary?

 Lastly, I would be remiss if I didn't mention the famous section of Sabato's masterpiece: REPORT ON THE BLIND (all caps for emphasis).
-I urge you to read On Heroes and Tombs to discover how this diabolical report ties with Alejandra, Fernando, and...fire.
+I urge you to read On Heroes and Tombs to discover how this diabolical report ties in with Alejandra, Fernando, and...fire.
 One of the most gripping novels I've ever encountered.

 Argentine author Ernesto Sabato, 1911-2011